What is Homeopathy?

 About Safaa Elbanna

-Safaa Elbanna is a certified Homeopath and Holistic Skin Care Practitioner.
-She is also a retired Dermatologist and Cosmetic Surgeon in Toronto, Canada.
+Safaa Elbanna is a certified Homeopath and Holistic Skin Care&Laser Practitioner.
 Safaa helps busy working ladies avoid the aging effect of physical and mental stress, especially on the skin through natural, homeopathy medicines and techniques.